 I feel lightheaded.
 They aren't my parents, I'm not a twin.
 Lennox's arms wrap around my waist and he carries me inside.
 He caresses my back.
 "Breathe."
 I do as he says, my lungs starved of oxygen.

 Lennox sits on his white sofa with me on his lap.
 "Tell me everything."
 Lennox orders.
+He must be talking to my parents.

 "Alpha Chris Rhys, before he stepped down to his son, Brett, took Jocelyn from the Griffin Wolf Pack.
 He took her as retribution.
 Jocelyn's mom was supposed to be claimed by him the day of the challenge but a month before the challenge she ran off.
 She met and fell in love with Alpha Travis Griffin, they mated.
 Rhys found out about it and paid to have Jocelyn taken.
 He brought her to us when we were still in the hospital.
-He told us to tell everyone they were twins or he'd kill us all.
+He demanded that we tell everyone they were twins or he'd kill us all.
 That's one of the reasons we decided to leave so quickly when Alpha Brett Rhys left for those two months.
 If we were away from him, we could tell her who she really was and she'd have the option to go home."

 "What happened when you went home to see your sister?"